 No, unfortunately, there are no elevators.

-No, it does have Skyliner Access and a boat to Disney Springs.
+No, it does have Skyliner Access.

 No, you can’t walk, but you can take the bus and Skyliner to the theme parks.